ashokkodithyala/mywebapp-java/infra_as_code/1.aws_ias_rb-s3-db/README.md

 Remote backends offer a solution: they store the state data in a remote storage service like Amazon S3, Azure Blob Storage, Google Cloud Storage, or even Terraform Cloud itself.
 This allows multiple users to access and modify the infrastructure state in a centralized location

-## Follow below the instructions to setup Remote backend
+## Follow the instructions below to set up a remote backend

-### Step 1: Updated below variables in dev.tfvars file
+### Step 1: Update below variables in dev.tfvars file
   ```
   1. region = "us-east-1"
   2. bucket_name = "ashok-s3-poc-remotebackendstore"
   3. dynamo_table_name = "ashok-terraform-lock"
   4. bucket_key = "ashokpoc/terraform.tfstate"
   ```
-### Step 2: Run following command to create a AWS S3 Bucket and Dynamo DB table
+### Step 2: Run following command to create a AWS S3 Bucket and Dynamo DB table in AWS
   ````
   1. terraform init
   2. terraform plan -var-file dev.tfvars